 All application materials, including the PharmCASs application, verification of transcripts by PharmCAS, and two letters of recommendation (submitted to PharmCAS), must be received by the Office of Admissions on or before May 1st each year to be reviewed for potential entrance into the College.

 Please Note: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their applications on the University website.
-The Office of Admissions will send qualified applicants instructions for checking the status of their application materials online.
+The Office of Admissions will send instructions to qualified applicants for checking the status of their application materials online.